Kakoure/COVID-Combat/README.md

 Interaction Techniques:
 Menu:
-	-Select options with ---I DON'T ACTUALLY KNOW WHAT BUTTON DOES THIS---
+	-Select options by looking at the desired button and pressing X.

 In game: